This article will help you read and understand your pathology report for low grade appendiceal mucinous neoplasm (LAMN).

 The pathologic stage for low grade appendiceal mucinous neoplasm (LAMN) is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.

 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and worse prognosis.

 LAMN is different from other tumours in the gastrointestinal tract because it does not have a T1 or T2 stage.
 The tumour stage (pT) for LAMN includes Tis, T3, T4a, and T4b.

 LAMN is given a nodal stage (pN) between 0 and 2.
-This is based on the number of lymph nodes which contain tumour cells.
+This is based on the number of lymph nodes that contain tumour cells.
 If there are no lymph nodes in the surgical specimen, an nodal stage cannot be determined, and it is listed as pNX.

 Lymph node involvement is extremely rare in low grade appendiceal mucinous neoplasms.

-If tumour cells from a LAMN have spread throughout the abdominal space or into other organs away from the appendix it is considered to be metastatic and is given an metastatic stage of M1.
+If tumour cells from a LAMN have spread throughout the abdominal space or into other organs away from the appendix it is considered to be metastatic and is given a metastatic stage of M1.
 This stage is then further divided into stage M1a, M1b, and M1c.

 The metastatic stage can only be determined if other organs, tissues, or mucin that was within the abdominal cavity are submitted to your pathologist for examination.